Knowledge development after Covid-19

 Read the Dutch version of this news item here.

 While we innovate for the future, the current crisis today presents major challenges for everyone.
-In the last Industrie in Gesprek before the summer, Onno de Vreede (Top Sector Chemistry), Arjen Verkaik (HCA Climate Statement Flevoland / North Holland) and Frans van den Akker (ISPT) discussed the consequences of the corona crisis for the development of knowledge and skills within the process industry.
+During the Industrie in Gesprek session mid july, Onno de Vreede (Top Sector Chemistry), Arjen Verkaik (HCA Climate Statement Flevoland / North Holland) and Frans van den Akker (ISPT) discussed the consequences of the corona crisis for the development of knowledge and skills within the process industry.

 Earlier this year, offices shutdown and children and young people could no longer go to school.
 As a result, the use of digital techniques suddenly accelerated.
 Measures were taken to work, meet and learn online.
 The corona crisis made us use technologies that had been available on a large scale for a long time, and smart working suddenly became more important than ever.